20CaraWilton/BigData/README.md

 https://drive.google.com/open?id=1H5wadYOsI3fM9hGryik4DAf0otsrmIXc

 Our questions and answers contribute to the development of insight and knowledge of mass shootings and gun control because they represent the correlation between the two serious topics.
-They suggest that whenever a mass shooting occurs, people become very concerned about gun control, especially in the United States, in order to prevent these tragedies from reoccurring
+They suggest that whenever a mass shooting occurs, people become very concerned about gun control, especially in the United States, in order to prevent these tragedies from reoccurring.